mschertenleib/topology_optimization/README.md

 ## Notes

 - `EIGEN_NO_AUTOMATIC_RESIZING` apparently breaks some operations.
-For example, when assigning a default-constructed dense `dst` to a sparse `src`, the fundamental operations executed are:
+For example, when a default-constructed dense `dst` is assigned a sparse `src`, the fundamental operations executed are:
   ```
   dst._resize_to_match(src);